autoplot/documentation/javadoc/org/autoplot/bookmarks/BookmarksManagerTransferrable.md

+# org.autoplot.bookmarks.BookmarksManagerTransferrable

-# org.autoplot.bookmarks.BookmarksManagerTransferrablesupport the bookmarks manager by adding drag and drop
+support the bookmarks manager by adding drag and drop

 ***
 <a name="BOOKMARK_FLAVOR"></a>
 # BOOKMARK_FLAVOR